 1a.
 Elements of Zoology.
-Second term, credit three hours.
-Assistant Professors REED and SHADLE.
-Lecture, T, 10, McGraw 5; laboratory, T Th, 2-4.30, McGraw 2b.
+Second year, second term, credit three hours.
+Assistant Professor Young and Instructor ---.
+Lecture, Th, 10, McGraw 5; laboratory, T Th, 2-4:30, McGraw 2b.

 An elementary study of the principles of zoology, the adaptations of animals to mode of life, the classification of the larger and economic divisions, and the zoology of domestic animals.
-Laboratory fee, \$3.
+Laboratory fee, \$4.50.

-COLLEGE OF AGRICULTURE-ANIMAL HUSBANDRY
+COLLEGE OF AGRICULTURE

-20. General Elementary Course in Animal Husbandry.
-For students in the New York State Veterinary College only.
-Throughout the year, credit three hours each term.
+I and 2.
+Course in Feeding and Breeding.
+For students in the New York State Veterinary College.
+Throughout the third year, credit three hours each term.
 Two lectures and one practicum each week.
 Animal Husbandry Building.
-Lectures, M W, 10, Practice, W, 11.
-Professors WING, HARPER, and SAVAGE.
+First Term: Lectures, W F, 10, Practice, W, 11.
+Professor SAVAGE.
+Second Term: T Th, 9, Practice, W, 11-1.
+Professor WING.

-The general principles of breeding and feeding domestic animals with practice in the formulation of rations and the judging and scoring of animals.
+The general principles of breeding and feeding domestic animals are taught, with practice in the formulation of rations.